lehigh-university-libraries/blog/posts/2024/11/21/isle-deploy.md

           - /home/rollout/.ssh:/root/.ssh
           # pass in the .gitconfig for any overrides we need
           - /home/rollout/.gitconfig:/root/.gitconfig
-          # need to pass the docker identity to allow git pull from our private registry
+          # need to pass the docker identity to allow docker pull from our private registry
           - /home/rollout/.docker:/root/.docker
           # need access to the docker daemon to run docker composer and docker pull
           - /var/run/docker.sock:/var/run/docker.sock